diballesteros/nuzlocke/README.md

 # Nuzlocke Tracker

-Webapp to track and record encounters in any Pokémon game.
+Web app to track and record encounters in any Pokémon game.
 Including custom games!

 All Pokémon included up to generation 8.

 🚀 Features:

 - Input for pokemon nickname, location and status
+- Accurate droptables for every location
 - Level caps for all base games - customizable!
 - Add and edit custom games and custom encounter locations
 - Search and filter through all encounters - including only missing encounters